HTTP Server Mode

 Session lifecycle

-Section titled “Session lifecycle”- First request: Token is extracted, hashed, and a new MCP server + GitLab client is created
+Section titled “Session lifecycle”- First request: Token and GitLab URL are extracted, combined and hashed, and a new MCP server + GitLab client is created

 - Subsequent requests: The existing entry is found and promoted in the LRU list